-The long-term capital gains are gains that are determined from the sales of the quality assets that are owned for a period of over 12 months at the time of sales.
+The long-term capital gains are gains that are set on from the sales of the quality assets that are owned for a period of over 12 months at the time of sales.

 Breaking Down the Long-Term Capital Gains

-An individual who is bound to pay the tax will need to report the total of his capital gains earned for the year when he filed his annual tax returns because the IRS will treat these short-term capital gains earnings as tax claimed income.
-The Long-term capital gains are however taxed at a comparatively lower rate, which ranged from 0 to 20 per cent FOR THE YEAR 2018, as per the tax category of the taxpayer is concerned.
+An individual who is bound to pay the tax will have to report the total of his capital gains earned for the year when he filed his annual tax returns because the IRS will treat these short-term capital gains earnings as tax claimed income.
+The Long-term capital gains are however taxed at a comparatively lower rate, which ranged from 0 to 20 percent FOR THE YEAR 2018, as per the tax category of the taxpayer is concerned.

 When we talk about capital gains losses, both short-term and long-term losses are treated in the same way.
 Taxpayers can claim these losses against any long-term gains they may have experienced during the filing period.
 These figures are all reported on tax Form no 1040.